wp-plugins/cricket-moods/readme.txt

 = Can each user have their own list of moods? =

-No.  This is not a feature I'm planning.
-I can't really see the usefulness of it.
-However, I will gladly accept any contributed code to implement this feature.
+Yes!
+This is a new feature of version 3.0.

 = Is there a limit to the number of moods I can have? =